giraone/json-schema-tooling/README.md

-# json-schema-tooling
+# Working with JSON Schema and OpenAPI 3.X

-Spring Boot based REST API to show JSON schema and OpenAPI tooling
+- `snake_case` JSON notation on the wire